Task 1 / Exercises

 Alignment: Flush Right

--It can be useful for situations where the relationship between text and image
+-It can be useful for situations where the relationship between text and image is ambiguous without a strong orientation to the right.

 -Ragged right.